Suggested Mountain Biking Itineraries

 Maybe you're heading out to Port Arthur and feel like swinging off to Kellevie on the way and hitting some of the Hellfire Cup tracks.
 You need permission to ride in the private park itself, but there are routes in the nearby area which you can ride if you know where to look.

-Heading South - there's a small MTB track at the Tahune Airwalk (but it's too short and too easy to make it a trip for that purpose alone) however a day exploring the roads around the Tahune Airwalk (mainly gravel roads and four wheel drive tracks) is a great one for the gravel grinders and adventure riders.
+Heading South - a fun day can be spent exploring the roads around the Tahune Airwalk (mainly gravel roads and four wheel drive tracks) is a great one for the gravel grinders and adventure riders.

 A really common question is whether there are any good mountain bike trails on Bruny Island, and the answer is unfortunately no. There's plenty of low traffic riding to be had, but all the places you may want to go riding off-road are designated for walkers only.
-You can check out Bruny Island Cycle Tours and Hire if you want to head that way.
+You can check out Cycle Bruny Island hire and tours if you want to head that way.

 These are all good rides and can easily fill in a few days.
 There's quite a few more rides on the site, but if I were prioritising that's how I'd do it.